vizagite/collage_creator/README.md

    `python collage_gen.py` or `python collage_gen.py -c 7` to adjust columns

+   ### TIP: Rename the images as 01, 02, ... in order for deciding the order in final collage.

 5. **For more advanced usage pass other options**

     `python collage_gen.py --columns 3 --input-dir "my_images" --output "my_collage.jpg" --width 400 --height 600 --padding 15 --background "black"`